 Out And About - Local Walks - Activities

 A little further afield you have the coast where you can explore the edges of the bay.
-For me one of the finest walks in the Lake District is to set out along the shore from Arnside, on the the south side of the bay.
+For me one of the finest walks in the Lake District is to set out along the shore from Arnside, on the south side of the bay.
 Ahead of you stretch miles of silver sand, and as the tide comes in the view is spectacular.
 It must be noted that the sands are hazardous, but providing you keep to the shoreline the walk is fine.

-About eight miles north of the village, clustered at the foot of Windermere lake, lies Newby Bridge, Lakeside and Fell Foot, the National Trusts parkland.
+About eight miles north of the village, clustered at the foot of lake Windermere, is Newby Bridge, Lakeside and Fell Foot, the National Trusts Parkland.
 Here you will find a couple of good inns, the Swan at Newby Bridge and, a mile further on, the Lakeside Hotel.
-From the latter you can hop on a steamer for a trip on the lake, which winds its way for ten miles into the central fells, passing on the way Bowness, Sawrey and finishing at the Waterhead terminus near Ambleside.
+From the here you can hop on a steamer for a trip on the lake, which winds its way for ten miles into the central fells, passing on the way Bowness, Sawrey and finishing at the Waterhead terminus near Ambleside.

 For more information on our collection of fine Lake District Cottages and Lake District Self Catering Holiday Homes use our Availability Search or Lake District Cottage Browsers.